(Second edition, Sept, 2015)

 Augusta GA: One of the original trailer-style buildings had been at 15th Street and Walton Way (US-1).
 Around 1970, this was replaced by a 1969-style building a couple of blocks west, at 1631 Walton Way.
 I am guessing, but I believe that the original site had been lost under development for the VA hospital, and the later building survived a little longer, but it was bulldozed in the 1990s.
 A Checkers drive-through burger joint is at this address today.

 Dublin, GA: One of the original trailer Shrimp Boat restaurants was located at 1513 Rice Avenue.
-I don’t know whether it was ever replaced by a 1969-style building.
+One of our readers has reported that it was never replaced by one of the 1969-style buildings.
 A car wash sits on this site today.

 Forest Park, GA: In 1972, there was a store at 4325 Jonesboro Road.
 It was demolished long ago.
 The site is now home to a small strip mall.